-In early 2017, interest rates are still in the low 4% range.
+In 2018, interest rates are still in the low 4% range according to Zillow.
 This makes mortgage refinancing still a tantalizing and appealing possibility for many Americans.

 Don’t call your mortgage broker just yet, however.
 Did you know that many homeowners make silly mistakes when home refinancing that cost them big bucks in both the short and long term?

 Here are 8 of the biggest mortgage refinancing mistakes you do not want to make:

 Before you call lenders, you need to conduct some basic research and due diligence.
 Let’s start with your credit score.
 Know what it is?
 Your score may have dropped since you got your mortgage (especially if you ran up credit card debt or have missed some payments).
 Getting your credit score immediately will tell you what you can expect regarding refinance rates.